blbadger/blbadger.github.io/pendulum-map.md

 ### Increasing timestep size leads to an increase in attractor dimension

-Now let's increase *dt* little by little.
-At *dt* = 0.02 the map looks similar to the one above just with more space betwen each point on the spiral.
+Now let's increase $\Delta t$ little by little.
+At $\Delta t = 0.02$ the map looks similar to the one above just with more space betwen each point on the spiral.
 This makes sense, as an increase in timestep size would lead to more motion between iterations provided a particle is in motion.

 ![pendulum image]({{https://blbadger.github.io}}pendulum_map/pendulum_0.2t.png)